valencik/mastersAPSC/documents/thesis/thesis.md

 ![A histogram showing the contribution types](images/viz-types-NSR-histo.png){#fig:viz-types-histo}

 The pie charts are useful to demonstrate the relative sizes of portions of the data.
-Again the docuent type amounts are shown in Figure @viz-types-pie as a pie chart.
+Again the docuent type amounts are shown in Figure @fig:viz-types-pie as a pie chart.
 Figures @fig:viz-types-histo and @fig:viz-types-pie are visual representations of the data in Table @tbl:typesAll.

 ![A pie chart showing the types of NSR entries](images/viz-types-NSR-pie.png){#fig:viz-types-pie}